 How Long Should Broilers Eat Finisher Feed?

 When it comes to broilers, you want to start giving them finisher feed from about 6 weeks to the point of slaughter.
 This will usually be 7- 8 weeks.
 Finisher feed is designed to give your birds the nutrients they need to grow as much as possible in a short amount of time.
 It has a high protein content but also contains vitamin E and selenium, which are both essential for maintaining healthy skin and feathers.

 Read: Tips On How To Get Bigger Broiler Chicken

 Layer feed is a special feed formulated to aid egg production in laying birds; it is the best chicken feed for laying hens.
 The standard layer diet is given to laying birds at about twenty-two (22) weeks; one of the mistakes most poultry farmers make is that they give standard layer feed to laying birds at about seventeen (17) weeks when the birds are on their point of lay or probably just started laying.

-Standard laying diet should not be fed to birds at point of lay or during their first week of lay.
-Giving them layer feed at seventeen (17) week would not meet their nutrient requirement at that age thereby reducing their production potential in the long run.
+Standard laying diet should not be fed to birds at the point of lay or during their first week of lay.
+Giving them layer feed at seventeen (17) weeks would not meet their nutrient requirement at that age thereby reducing their production potential in the long run.

 You may also find these helpful:

 - How To Rear Broiler Chickens For 6 Weeks At Low Cost